AdamMc331/AndroidAppTemplate/README.md

 and tweak the `renameConfig` block to your needs.
 After that, you can run the `renameTemplate` gradle task to have the app module's package name and relevant strings replaced.

+### Cleanup

-Once you've done this, feel free to delete that `setup.gradle` file from your project.
+Once you've done this, feel free to delete that [setup.gradle](buildscripts/setup.gradle) file from your project.
+In addition, you can remove the [template_change_test](.github/workflows/template_change_test.yml) workflow which validates the above process for the template repo itself.

 ## What's Included